-4.6.
+4.7.
 Constants

 Named constants may be created in a similar manner to variables.
-It can be more convenient to use a constant name instead of a constant number.
+It may be more convenient to use a name for a constant instead of using a constant number.
 If the number needs to be changed, it may be changed in only one place in the program; where the constant is defined.
 Variable data cannot be stored in a constant.